akatragjini/autocad-cross_sections/README.md

 ## Requirements
 1. This was written in AutoCAD 2016 but has been tested in 2009-2019 (including Civil3D).
 2. Users must be comfortable manipulating (i.e. oribiting) AutoCAD models in 3-Dimensions.
 3. Users *must* **SAVEAS** to create a working copy of their drawing.
-The routine will explode some nested objects (i.e. polylines to lines) which may produce undesirable results.
+The tool will explode some nested objects (i.e. polylines to lines) which may produce undesirable results.

 ## Installation
 1. Download and save **SECUT.fas** somewhere convenient.